saltstack/salt-windows-msi/README.md

 - It allows installation to any directory.
 - It supports unattended installation.
+- It leaves configuaration. (remove configuration with KEEP_CONFIG=0)
-- It does not download or install the VC++ redistributable. (??)
+- ??
+It does not download or install the VC++ redistributable. ??
-- Since the msi does not(?) install the Visual C++ redistributable, it must be installed separately(?)
+- ??
+Since the msi does not install the Visual C++ redistributable, it must be installed separately ??

 There are additional benefits: